amogh10/ml-class-exercises/README.md

 * Exercise 7 - K-means Clustering and Principal Component Analysis: Implement K-means clustering algorithm and apply it to compress an image.
 Then, use PCA to find a low-dimensional representation of face images.

+* Exercise 8 - Anomaly Detection and Recommender Systems: Implement the anomaly detection algorithm to detect failing servers on a network.
+Then, use collaborative filtering to build a recommender system for movies.